American College of Pediatricians

-The American College of Pediatricians (ACPeds) is a socially conservative religious advocacy group of pediatricians and other healthcare professionals in the United States, founded in 2002 by Dr. Den Trumbull.
+The American College of Pediatricians (ACPeds) is a socially conservative religious advocacy group of pediatricians and other healthcare professionals in the United States, foundis in 2002 by Gerry Boccarossa and Joseph Zanga.
 The group advocates in favor of abstinence-only sex education and conversion therapy, and advocates against vaccine mandates, pornography, abortion rights and LGBT rights.
 As of 2022, its membership has been reported at about 700 physicians.

 ACPeds has been listed as a hate group by the Southern Poverty Law Center for pushing "anti-LGBTQ junk science".
 A number of mainstream researchers, including the director of the US National Institutes of Health, have accused ACPeds of misusing or mischaracterizing their work to advance their own political agenda.
-ACPeds has also been criticized for their professional-sounding name which some have said is intended to mislead people into thinking they are a professional medical organization or mistake them for the similar-sounding American Academy of Pediatrics (AAP).
+ACPeds has also been criticized for their professional-sounding name, which may mislead people into thinking they are a professional medical organization or mistake them for the similar-sounding American Academy of Pediatrics (AAP).

-Founding and membership
+Background

 The group was founded in 2002 by a group of pediatricians, including Joseph Zanga, a past president of the American Academy of Pediatrics (AAP), as a protest against the AAP's support for adoption by gay couples.
 In 2005, The Boston Globe noted that ACPeds was being used as a counterpoint to anything the AAP said, despite ACPeds being run by one employee at the time.
 ACPeds sends out a mailing list to thousands of "conservative physicians" as a recruitment strategy, with doctors and medical students who hold Christian views being their top priority.
 More than 10,000 recruitment emails were sent out to them between 2013 and 2017 alone.

+Membership

-ACPeds has struggled to attract many members in the past, but in recent years has gained outsize political influence by "using conservative media as a megaphone in its quest to position [itself] as a reputable source of information."
+ACPeds has struggled to attract many members in the past, but has gained outsize political influence by "using conservative media as a megaphone in its quest to position [itself] as a reputable source of information."
 The group gained national attention in 2024 for being one of the plaintiffs in the federal lawsuit, FDA v.
 Alliance for Hippocratic Medicine, which sought to limit access to the abortion drug, mifepristone.

 In 2012, the Southern Poverty Law Center (SPLC) estimated the ACPeds membership at "no more than 200".
 In 2016 ACPeds reported its membership at "over 500 physicians and other healthcare professionals", while leaked internal documents in 2023 identified approximately 1,200 current and former members with about 700 active.
-The ACPeds is currently led by its president, Quentin Van Meter.